santoshtechwiz/codeguru.github.io/blazor-deterministic-progress.md

 ```

 Let's see how to show the progress bar in the UI.
-Here I am creating the instance of the Progress class and then pass the action method in the body where I am getting the progress value. once I recived the progress value I am re-rendering the UI by calling `StateHasChanged` method.
+Here I am creating the instance of the Progress class and then passing the action method in the body where I get the progress value.
+Once I receive the progress value, I re-render the UI by calling the `StateHasChanged` method.

 ```csharp
 <div class="progress">